openframeworks/ofSite/documentation/types/ofColor_.markdown

 Normalize the R, G and B components.

 Performs a normalization operation on the red, green and blue components by scaling them by brightness of the original color divided by the limit().
 The brightness is calculated by finding the maximum of original red, green and blue components.

+Returns: A reference to itself.

+_description: _

+Divide all color components by brightness.
+This has the effect of conforming the color to the outer surface of the hue/saturation/brightness spherical color space, by forcing a unit radius (brightness).

 This operation is equivalent to the following:

 ~~~~~{.cpp}
     ofColor myColor(127, 0, 0, 127);